 Service fluids leaks are harmful to the environment.
 For this reason you should make regular checks on the ground underneath your vehicle.
 If you find spots of oil or other fluids, have your vehicle inspected in a qualified workshop.

 Opening the bonnet

 The bonnet is released from inside the vehicle.

-Fig. 151 Detail of the footwell: The release lever for the bonnet is located in the driver side footwell
+Fig. 122 Detail of footwell area on driver's side: lever for unlocking the bonnet.